-Healthy taco seasoning is the perfect mix of spices that are tossed together for a Tex-Mex spice blend.
+Healthy taco seasoning is the perfect mix of simple spices that are tossed together for a Tex-Mex spice blend.
 It's loaded with flavor and takes just minutes to make.

 In addition to tacos, homemade taco seasoning blend tastes great sprinkled on veggies or as a rub for steak or chicken and more.

-Here is What You Will Need to Make This Easy Taco Seasoning
+Here is What You Will Need

 This is an overview of the ingredients and steps to make this recipe, scroll down to see ingredient notes and substitutions as well as a printable recipe card with exact measurements and complete cooking instructions.

-As an Amazon associate, I earn from qualifying purchases
+As an Amazon Associate, I earn from qualifying purchases.

 - A small jar to store the spice mix in